What travelers need to know about the Boeing 737 Max 9 grounding - KESQ

 The two US carriers operating affected planes are offering limited-time refunds to some passengers.

 “Alaska is currently allowing anyone scheduled to fly on a 737 MAX-9 through January 20 to get a full refund if they choose not to travel.
-United [another US operator of the 737 Max 9 aircraft] is currently offering the same but only through January 10,” Keyes said.
+United is currently offering the same but only through January 10,” Keyes said.

 Is it still safe to fly?